 Citronella grass has natural properties to repel mosquitoes.
 It’s a low-care plant that you can grow quickly in a container.
 You should protect it from frost and place it directly in sunlight.

 There are several variants of citronella grass.
 When shopping, look for Cymbopogon Nardus or Citronella Winterianustypes types as these are highly effective in repelling mosquitoes.

 The Citronella grass works by masking carbon dioxides through its powerful fragrance.
-Mosquitoes use carbon dioxide source to locate its prey, and citronella confuses its senses.
+Mosquitoes use carbon dioxide sources to locate their prey, and citronella confuses its senses.
 The citronella oils have antifungal and antibacterial properties.

 Due to its strong and distinct smell, citronella is used in scented candles and incense sticks.
-It grows up to 6–7 feet tall, and you can plant it indoor or outdoor.
+It grows up to 6–7 feet tall, and you can plant it indoors or outdoor.

 Allium gigantism, also commonly known as Alliums, is a right mosquito repellent plant.
 It grows in a big bunch of several flowers, and the stalks can grow up to seven feet tall.

 Allium repels a wide variety of insects such as mosquitoes, flies, aphids, and slugs.
 Like Marigold, Allium protects the roots of edible plants from worms.

 You can grow Alliums from seed or bulbs but for quick growth plant a bulb.